DomAdobe/AEPBootcamp2023/README.md

 - open DX Demo app on your mobile device, Enter this Project ID: cdp-mop-d-mobile (mobile)
 - [link here](https://builder.adobedemo.com/cx/cdp-mop-d-cx) (call center)
 - https://docs.adobedemo.com/projects/public-projects/citi-signal/web

+## Inspirations (applicable to all Scenarios)

+Data Integration: Design a solution to integrate data from multiple sources such as transactional data, CRM systems, website interactions, mobile app data, social media, and offline channels into Adobe Real-time CDP.
+Ensure that data is collected, stored, and updated in real-time for a comprehensive customer view.

+Customer Segmentation: segment customers based on their demographic information, behavior patterns, purchase history, and other relevant attributes.
+Develop segments that align with your business goals and target different customer personas.

+Personalized Content: create personalized content and messaging for each customer segment.
+Dynamically tailor offers, promotions, recommendations, and product suggestions at various stages of the customer journey.

+Omnichannel Engagement: Implement a solution that enables seamless customer journeys across multiple channels, such as email, SMS, push notifications, website, in-store interactions, etc. Ensure that the content and messaging are consistent and personalized across all touchpoints, providing a cohesive experience.

 ## Experience Platform